Emmanuel-K0ech/alx-low_level_programming/0x00-hello_world/README.md

-0-preprocessor: runs a C file through the preprocessor and saves result to another file
+0-preprocessor: compilation of the maic.c file only through the preprocessing stage "gcc -E filename.c -o output filename
+1-compiler: compiles a c file but does not link it "gcc -c" for no linker